Bradford Culture

 Rooted in the heart of Bradford, this female-only event offers a nurturing environment where words weave connection, confidence, and community.

-Please note: this is a female/female identifying only event and tickets can only be purchased by female/female identifying audience members/ participants.
+Please note: this is a female/female identifying only event.

 Credits

-BBC Contains Strong Language is a partnership between the BBC, Word Up North and Bradford 2025 UK City of Culture Trust.
-It is supported by Arts Council England.
+BBC Contains Strong Language was a partnership between the BBC, Word Up North and Bradford 2025 UK City of Culture Trust.
+It was supported by Arts Council England.

 Past event